Melbourne Marathon Book

 Note: The book was launched December 3, 2012 by Steve Moneghetti.

 Order direct from Chris via email at [email protected].
-It is also available from the Spartans at the bargain price of $10 plus postage.
+It is also still available from the Spartans at the bargain price of $10 plus postage.

 Excerpt from The Wall: History of the Melbourne Marathon